-Both the standard and advanced AFA CyberCamps are packaged as a 20-hour curriculum is designed to be completed over five days.
-All sessions are Monday through Friday, with a requirement that Friday is used as a mini-competition day.
+Both the standard and advanced AFA CyberCamps are packaged as 20-hour long materials designed to be taught over five days.
+All sessions are Monday through Friday, with Friday being reserved as the competition day.

 standard afa cybercamp

-The following is the curriculum for the CyberCamps standard sessions held in 2018.
+The following is an outline of the curriculum for the Standard CyberCamp.
 Please note that this curriculum is not final and is subject to change.

-Monday - MODULE 1: Introduction to the CyberPatriot National Youth Cyber Defense Competition, cybersecurity career opportunities, cyber ethics, online safety, how computers work, virtual machines, and cyber threats.
+Monday - MODULE 1: Introduction to the CyberPatriot National Youth Cyber Defense Competition, introduction to cybersecurity & careers, cyber ethics, online safety, how computers work, virtual machines, and cyber threats.

-Wednesday - MODULE 3: Introduction to Linux, Ubuntu 16 terminology and concepts, basic graphical user interface security, intro to command line security, and intermediate Ubuntu security.
+Wednesday - MODULE 3: Introduction to Linux, Ubuntu 16 terminology and concepts, basic GUI security, and intro to CLI.
 Students will follow along and work with the Ubuntu 16 demonstration image.

 Thursday - MODULE 4: Basic command line security and intermediate Ubuntu security.
 Students will follow along and work with the Ubuntu 16 demonstration image.

-Friday - MODULE 5: Mini-CyberPatriot Competition.
+Friday - CyberPatriot Competition day.
 Students will compete against their fellow campers on Windows 10 and Ubuntu 16 competition images.

 advanced AFA CYBERCAMP